go-gorm/gorm.io/pages/docs/belongs_to.md

 ## Override References

-For a belongs to relationship, GORM usually uses the owner's primary field as the foreign key's value, for above example, it is `Company`'s field `ID`.
+For a belongs to relationship, GORM usually uses the owner's primary field as the foreign key's value, for the above example, it is `Company`'s field `ID`.

-When you assign a user to a company, GORM will save company's `ID` into user's `CompanyID` field.
+When you assign a user to a company, GORM will save the company's `ID` into the user's `CompanyID` field.

 You are able to change it with tag `references`, e.g: